Playing ping pong can increase office productivity. It’s science, people.

 4. Eat that frog.

 Mark Twain said, “Eat a live frog first thing in the morning and nothing worse will happen to you the rest of the day.”
-The idea being to tackle your ugliest, most daunting task first and then it’s all downhill from there.
-The book and website from Brian Tracy totally resonate with me.
+The idea behind the saying is to tackle your ugliest, most daunting task first so that the rest of your tasks seem easy by comparison.

 5. Have a morning routine.

-Good morning sunshine!
-One thing successful CEOs, world leaders, creative thinkers have in common?
-They get up early because they understand that your brain is at its peak and productivity is highest in the am.
+What’s one thing successful CEOs, world leaders, and creative thinkers have in common?
+They get up early because they understand that your brain is at its peak and productivity is highest in the morning.
 Your morning routine should be personalized but can include things like: journaling, meditating, exercising, brainstorming, or planning your day.

 6. Schedule working sessions on your calendar.

-Do you ever look at your day and just see a calendar with back-to-back meetings?
+Do you ever look at your day and just see a calendar with wall-to-wall meetings?
 It’s important to regularly carve out time for your tasks.
-Throughout your week, schedule personal working sessions, disconnect (see item #1 above) and you’ll be amazed at how much you can get done.
+Throughout your week, schedule personal working sessions and disconnect (see item #1 above).
+You’ll be amazed at how much you can get done.

-These are just a few ideas to help you boost productivity…. now I’m off to play some ping pong!
+These are just a few ideas to help you be more productive at work.
+Now if you’ll excuse me, I’m off to play some ping pong.